The Power Switch: Turning Power On and Off – A Deep Dive into Electrical Control

 -

 Fuses: Similar to circuit breakers, fuses also protect circuits from overloads.
-However, instead of automatically resetting, a fuse melts and must be replaced once it blows.
+On the flip side, instead of automatically resetting, a fuse melts and must be replaced once it blows.
 While less convenient, fuses offer a simple and cost-effective method of protection.

 -